arunkpv/vsd-hdp/docs/Day_22.md

 | ![4m_Gate_Formation](/docs/images/16Mask_CMOS_Process/4m_Gate_Formation.png) | ![4n_Gate_Formation](/docs/images/16Mask_CMOS_Process/4n_Gate_Formation.png) |

 ### 22.1.5 Lightly-Doped Drain (LDD) Formation
+  - LDD is formed to prevent hot electron effect and short channel effects.
+    - PMOS Doping profile: P+, P-, N
+    - NMOS doping profile: N+, N-, P

+  - Hot Electron Effect
+    - When device size reduces, the electric field in the channel, $E = V/d$ also increases, and the energy of electron and holes attains tremendous become high enough to break si-si bonds leading to some more addition of electron and holes.
+    - Their enegry might be so high that it crosses 3.2eV barrier between Si conduction band and SiO2 conduction band.
+If it crosses this band it might enters into oxide layer which is present above substate cause reliability issues.

+  - Short Channel Effects
+    - WHen device size reduces, the drain field starts to penetrate into the channel and thus reducing the controlling effect of the Gate terminal voltage on the Drain current.

 | ![5a_LDD_Formation](/docs/images/16Mask_CMOS_Process/5a_LDD_Formation.png) | ![5b_LDD_Formation](/docs/images/16Mask_CMOS_Process/5b_LDD_Formation.png) |
 |:---|:---|
 | ![5c_LDD_Formation](/docs/images/16Mask_CMOS_Process/5c_LDD_Formation.png) | ![5d_LDD_Formation](/docs/images/16Mask_CMOS_Process/5d_LDD_Formation.png) |